Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).

 Premier League – Follow the Football match between Arsenal and Sunderland live with Eurosport.
 The match starts at 22:00 on 18 August 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Arsenal and Sunderland.
+Head-to-head: see historical stats and visit our detailed profiles for Arsenal vs Sunderland.
 Get all the latest on Football: fixtures, results and tables.

 Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).